richard-scryber/scryber.core/docs/document_model.rst

 All 3 methods of generating dynamic content within your template have their own benefits, and they are not mutually exclusive.

-* The simplest is using parameters but the model can become too complex. :doc:`document_model`
+* The simplest is using parameters but the model can become too complex. :doc:`document_parameters`
-* Moving the model to a data source can be a quick solition. :doc:`document_databinding`
+* Moving the model to one or more data sources can be a quick solution as complexity increases :doc:`document_databinding`
 * Adding a controller gives complete 'control' for complex business logic. :doc:`handling_events`